Nepal women's national football team: Crisis years

 As a result of the democracy uprising in 1990, there was an eight-year period without a women's national team.
 This negatively affected player recruitment, but nevertheless Nepal soon returned to international football during the Women's Asian Cup in 1999.
-Despite their triumphant return, the results were about the same as before the eight-year hiatus.
-The championship ended in the group-stage with Japan, Thailand, Uzbekistan and the Philippines, where Nepal lost all four games.
+Despite their return, the results were about the same as before the eight-year hiatus.
+The championship ended in the group stage with Japan, Thailand, Uzbekistan and the Philippines, where Nepal lost all four games.
 Since then, Nepal has not appeared in the Women's Asian cup.
 Former men's national team technical director, Holger Obermann served as the technical advisor for the Chelis during their 1999 campaign.

 However, this did not mean that Nepal had not played football since 1999.
 The Mangladevi League, roughly a month-long women's football tourney, was set up trying to bring in women football players across the country.
-It was played in early 2000, in a league-cum-knockout basis.
-It was an initiative taken by a single person, but sadly discontinued after a year.
+It was played in early 2000, in a league-cum-knockout format.
+It was an initiative taken by a single person, but was sadly discontinued after a year.

-Nepal had a long period without matches, but they impressed many in the South Asian Games in 2010, where they reached the final after beating several opponents by a wide margin.
-In the finals they lost narrowly 1–3 against the big favorite India.
-This gave the national team a much needed recognition.
-The 11th South Asian Games also were the first to host a women's football event as well.
-In the opening match of the 2010 South Asian Games, Nepal women's U23 faced hosts Bangladesh, where they won with a single goal.
+Nepal had a long period without matches, but they impressed many in the South Asian Games in 2010, where they reached the final after beating several opponents by a wide margin. in.
+In the final, they lost narrowly 1–3 against the heavy favorite India.
+This gave the national team much-needed recognition.
+The 11th South Asian Games were also the first to host a women's football event as well.
+In the opening match of the 2010 South Asian Games, Nepal's U-23 women's team faced hosts Bangladesh, where they won with a single goal.
 The second match against Sri Lanka proved to be more illustrious as victory came in the form of 8 goals while holding a clean sheet.
-However, the scoring spree was short lived as the third group-stage match against India saw a heavy 0–5 loss.
-Nevertheless, Nepal had done enough to qualify for the second round (semi finals) against Pakistan which they won with a resounding 7–0 scoreline.
-This meant that Nepal would face a difficult rematch against India in the finals, although any result would ensure a medal at the very least for the Chelis.
+However, the scoring spree was short-lived as the third group-stage match against India saw a heavy 0–5 loss.
+Nevertheless, Nepal had done enough to qualify for the second round (semi-finals) against Pakistan which they won with a resounding 7–0 scoreline.
+This meant that Nepal would face a difficult rematch against India in the final, although any result would ensure a medal at the very least for the Chelis.
 Despite finally ending the scoring drought against India, the game was lost 1–3.
 Despite putting on a valiant performance, the Chelis returned home with a silver medal which came to the delight of many supporters of Nepali football due to the rarity of the occasion.